mvolkmann/blog/src/smalltalk.md

 ## File I/O

+In macOS, Cuis Smalltalk may prompt repeatedly for permission to access various file system folders.
+See this <a href="https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/issues/282" target="_blank">issue</a>.

 To create a file, send the `#asFileEntry` message to a string that contains the file name.
 The file is assumed to be in the '\*-UserFiles' directory.